jkzorz/jkzorz.github.io/_posts/2019-06-05-Bubble-plots.md

 ```
 ![useful image]({{ site.url }}/assets/Wide_extra_variable_excel.png)

 You can see that I've added a column with a discrete variable called "Time", with the options of either "early" or "late".
-Discrete and continuous variables come up a lot in R so it's important to understand what they mean:
+Discrete and continuous variables come up a lot in *ggplot2* so it's important to understand what they mean:

 <ul>
   <li><b> Discrete: </b> Data that can only take particular, distinct values.
 They can be numerical or they can be categorical.